sk521/sy-fe-interview/README.md

 # Sooryen Front-End Interview

 Please clone this repository on your local computer and follow these steps:
+- Add the repo to your own github profile
 - Create a branch with your first name as the branch name
 - Complete the test (see details below)
-- Commit and Push to your branch (you can commit as many times as you want)
+- Commit and Push to your branch

 ### Files:
 - index.html